XD-DENG/rediseen/README.md

 - Allows clients to query records in Redis database via HTTP conveniently
 - Allows you to specify which logical DB(s) to expose, and what key patterns to expose
-- Expose results of redis `INFO` command in nice way, so **you can use `Rediseen` as a connector between your Redis DB and monitoring dashboard** as well.
+- Expose results of redis `INFO` command in nice format, so **you can use `Rediseen` as a connector between your Redis DB and monitoring dashboard** as well.
 - Supports API Key authentication

 (Inspired by [sandman2](https://github.com/jeffknupp/sandman2), and built on shoulder of [go-redis/redis